Development Cost Charges (DCCs) Update for Parks

 An increase from $1200 to $12,000 for single family homes is a 10X increase and excessive.
 I strongly disagree with such a large increase in the DCC cost.
 Adding and maintaining parks and green space is vital to keeping the Lake Country a preferred community, however all residents enjoy the parks facilities and as such should bare some responsibility for the upkeep.

-Dereck T asked about 3 years ago
+Dereck T asked almost 4 years ago

 Thank you for your comments, they will be passed to Council for consideration.